matthew-brett/linuxiste-blog/content/alive-again-edid.md

 Finally, I stumbled on [edid-rw](https://github.com/bulletmark/edid-rw).

-Now I am working on a friend's Dell laptop running Ubuntu 12.10 [thanks Fernando](http://fperez.org).
+I was now working on a friend's Dell laptop running Ubuntu 12.10 - [thanks Fernando](http://fperez.org).
 I have either the good or bad ViewSonic monitor plugged into the HDMI out.